photo by Javier Amador

 Again, a pet can be easier to love.
 We can form a closer attachment as there are less expectations to navigate.
 So it’s okay to feel worse.

 How can I navigate grief around losing a pet?

 The first step is of course to accept that it is grief at all, and to stop pretending you are fine if you really aren’t.
+It’s okay to feel hurt and upset.
 Then the following tips can be useful.